Dan-Zed/imp_msstudio_init/IMPort_on_Cedar_tut.md

    * prep_hyper_imp_v2ux.py
    * ... and others

-The **data** folder contains various artifacts used to inform the integrative modeling.
+The **data** folder contains structural data used to inform the integrative modeling.
 The **imp_model** folder contains the driver python script and example yaml configuration for running the IMP modeling job.